chengzeyi/stable-fast/README.md

     num_images_per_prompt=1,
 )

-# Warm it up! the first call will trigger compilation and might be slow!
+# Warm it up! the first call will trigger compilation and might be very slow!
 # After the first call, it should be very fast!
 output_image = compiled_model(**kwarg_inputs).images[0]